munificent/magpie/doc/site/markdown/index.markdown

 Here's the deal.
 Magpie is very young.
 The egg has been laid, but still hasn't quite cracked open yet.
-Everything described here is implemented and working now&mdash; but lots of stuff is missing, buggy, or likely to change.
+Everything described here is implemented and working now, but lots of stuff is missing, buggy, or likely to change.
 I wouldn't entrust it with my lunch money if I were you.

 If you just want a language to *use*, this is bad news.
 But if you want a